underdoux/Salvio2/README.md

-# 💊 Pharmaceutical POS & Inventory Management System
+# 💊 Salvio Pharmaceutical POS & Inventory Management System

 A fullstack modular Point of Sale (POS) and pharmaceutical inventory management system built with **pure PHP (no framework)** and **MySQL**, using an **MVC-like folder structure**.
 This system is designed for businesses with multiple investors, supporting stocked and by-order medicines, commission rules, profit sharing, installment payments, and modern reporting.
 Fully responsive for desktop and mobile.